top of page

 2. Ecosystem Integrity & the Rights of Nature & Mother Earth

-Nature has a right to exist.
-This means that trees, forests, mountains, rivers, rocks, people, plants, and animals all have a right to exist.
-Upholding this principle means recognising the rights of Nature and combining traditional knowledge with the best scientific research to care for the Earth.
+Nature has an inherent right to exist—trees, forests, rivers, mountains, plants, animals, and people all belong to the interconnected web of life.
+Upholding this principle means honouring Nature’s rights and integrating traditional wisdom with the best scientific research to protect and care for the Earth.

 ecosystem_icon